Similar to [pack ] and [unpack ] but instead of the default atom type being a float, the default type is anything.

 Also comes with a new creation arg 'a' for anything.
 Numbers and unrecognized types will also default to anything.

 For strict type checking, use f(loat), s(ymbol), and p(ointer).

 The pak object will also store unrecognized types as symbols and interpret 'b' as a 'bang' symbol.

-EDIT3: pak is much more stable now and works in pd-vanilla.
-The example includes a new object I've created called [x ], which is a kind of trigger object that dehusks lists that consist of only 1 element when you use 'a' for creation args.
+The example includes another object called [x ], which is a kind of trigger object that dehusks lists that consist of only 1 element when you use 'a' or nothing for creation args.
 For pd-vanilla users, the example also requires zexy's [demux].

-EDIT4: You can now use "." to skip inlets and assign only specific ones.
+You can also use "." to skip inlets and assign only specific ones.

-EDIT5: I made it so that the skip arg feature only applies to list and anything type messages, so if you really want to, you can still assign a single period to an inlet by sending it as a symbol.
-I also needed to make it so the skip arg feature also works on strict-type inlets.
+The skip arg feature only applies to list and anything type messages, so if you really want to, you can still assign a single period to an inlet by sending it as a symbol.

-Added two more objects [@pak] / [@unpak] - reverse pak/unpak.
-Outputs the lists in reverse order.
+There are two more objects [@pak] / [@unpak] - reverse pak/unpak, which output the lists in reverse order.

-EDIT8: I've changed the pack related objects so that strict-type error messages are muted by default and to unmute them, you need to send [mute 0( to the 1st inlet.
-The number sent to mute acts as a bit mask for the inlets, so when a bit is turned on, the associated inlet will not output error messages.
+Strict-type error messages are muted by default and to unmute them, you need to send [mute 0( to the 1st inlet.
+The number sent to mute acts as a bit mask for the inlets, so when a bit is turned on, the associated inlet will output error messages.